eddytnk/docker-commands-cheatsheet/README.md

 ```

-The next instruction must be the RUN command to execute when the conatiner is started
+The next instruction must be the RUN command to execute when building the image is started

 ```